 Any links from this website to external websites are apparent because all web pages on this website begin with https://garvey.biz.
 External links are provided in good faith for convenience only.
 As we have no control over external websites, you acknowledge that we have no responsibility or liability for their content or privacy policies.
 We do take responsibility for links to our internal forms, Dropbox folders and interactive document downloads.

 We use Google Analytics for reports on website traffic.
-Some information about your browsing of this website is logged (such as the location of your Internet service provider, type of browser and operating system used, length of time users view certain pages and the like).
+Some information about the browsing of this website is logged (such as the location of the browser’s Internet service provider, type of operating system used, length of time users view certain pages and the like).
 Those logged details are aggregated into reports with averages and proportions for use to improve the design of user experiences.
 Even if it was practical to do so, we do not analyse logs on an individual basis.

 We are onboard with the Information Privacy Principles (found in the Information Privacy Act 2009) and although we are mostly not bound to follow the Australian Privacy Principles (found in the Privacy Act 1988) or the EU’s General Data Protection Regulations, in so far as they are relevant, we generally apply those principles and best practices too.